 7. If the Court Order is not delivered to the Registrar by the date specified at 6(ii), it cannot be accepted by the CRO as the company will be in breach of the terms of the Order.

-8. If granted an extension of time to file, the company must submit an e-B1 by the extended date and complete the filing within 28 days of that date.
+8. If granted an extension of time to file, the company must submit all elements of the B1 by the extended date granted by the Court in its Order.

 9. If the company delivers or submits its annual return after the date to which the extension has been granted, it will be deemed to be late and will be subject to late filing penalties and loss of audit exemption for two years in the normal way.

 10. If the original court date is changed or the case is adjourned, the company must immediately inform the Registrar of the new court date.

 Please note that a company must have legal representation when making an application to court.
 The application is by means of an affidavit on notice to the Registrar.